Manuel I. Santos Memorial National High School

-Manuel I. Santos Memorial National High School (MISMNHS) is a public secondary school in Sitio Lambak, San Juan, Taytay, Rizal, Philippines.
+Manuel I. Santos Integrated School (formerly known as Manuel I. Santos Memorial National High School) is a public secondary school in Sitio Lambak, San Juan, Taytay, Rizal, Philippines.
 It was formerly an annex building of Taytay National High School and now an independent public secondary school.
-The school is named after Manuel Ignacio Santos who was then served as Municipal Mayor of Taytay (1946-1947), (1952-1960) and (1980-1981).
+The school is named after Manuel Ignacio Santos who was then served as Municipal Mayor of Taytay (1946–1947), (1952–1960) and (1980–1981).

 History

-Manuel I. Santos Memorial National High School was founded in 2000 as Taytay National High School - Manggahan Floodway Extension.
+Manuel I. Santos Integrated School was founded in 2000 as Taytay National High School - Manggahan Floodway Extension.
 It was located along the riverside at San Juan, Floodway, Taytay, Rizal.

-In its first school year (2002-2003), the school was under the supervision of Mrs. Cynthia M. Cruz, as principal and Mrs. Mercidita L. Cu, as Teacher In-Charge.
+In its first school year (2002–2003), the school was under the supervision of Mrs. Cynthia M. Cruz, as principal and Mrs. Mercidita L. Cu, as Teacher In-Charge.
 During that time, the school had only one unit building occupied by first year and second year students, while only ten dedicated teachers were serving the school.
 Due to rapid increase in the number of enrollees, another one-unit building with four classrooms was built to accommodate the students and staff.
 Under Cruz, with the support of the local government, stakeholders and teachers, continuous improvements and repairs of available school facilities were initiated.

 In July 2003, Cruz, lobbied the initial separation of TNHS – MFE from its mother school.
 With the support and assistance of Mayor June V. Zapanta and PTCA officers, she made a proposal to Governor Casimiro M. Ynares regarding their desire to make the school an independent institution.
 The approval of the said request was denied until the end of 2003.

 After a year, Miss Nerissa N. De Leon served as Teacher In-Charge from June 2003 to March 2004 while the school was under the supervision of the same principal Cruz.
 The absence of good facilities, insufficient instructional materials and teachers to address the far from ideal teacher-faculty ratio have plagued the new school administration.